ts-safeql/safeql/docs/compatibility/node-postgres.md

       {
         "connections": [
           {
-            // ...
-            "targets": [
-              {
-                // The name of the wrapper that should be checked:
-                "wrapper": "client.query",
-              }
+            // ... (read more about configuration in the API docs) "targets": [
+              // this will lint syntax that matches "client.query(sql`...`)" { "wrapper": "client.query" }
             ]
           }
         ]